-INCORPORATION OF CERTAIN DOCUMENTS BY REFERENCE
+INCORPORATION OF DOCUMENTS BY REFERENCE

-The SEC requires us to "incorporate" into this prospectus information that we file with the SEC in other documents.
-This means that we can disclose important information to you by referring to other documents that contain that information.
-The information incorporated by reference is considered to be part of this prospectus.
-Information contained in this prospectus and information that we file with the SEC in the future and incorporate by reference in this prospectus automatically updates and supersedes previously filed information.
-We incorporate by reference the documents listed below and any future filings we make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus and prior to the sale of all the shares covered by this prospectus.
+We are incorporating by reference certain documents we file with the SEC, which means that we can disclose important information to you by referring you to those documents.
+The information in the documents incorporated by reference is considered to be part of this prospectus.
+Information in documents that we file with the SEC after the date of this prospectus will automatically update and supersede information in this prospectus.
+We incorporate by reference the documents listed below and any future filings we may make with the SEC under Section 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act after the date of this prospectus and prior to the termination of the offering of the shares of common stock covered hereby.

-- Our Annual Report on Form 10-K for the fiscal year ended March 31, 2004, filed with the SEC on June 14, 2004; - Our Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2004, filed with the SEC on August 9, 2004; - Our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2004, filed with the SEC on November 9, 2004; - Our Current Report on Form 8-K dated October 14, 2004, filed with the SEC on October 15, 2004; - Our Quarterly Report on Form 10-Q for the quarterly period ended December 31, 2004, filed with the SEC on February 3, 2005; - Our Current Report on Form 8-K dated April 4, 2005, filed with the SEC on April 5, 2005; - Any other filings we make pursuant to the Exchange Act after the date of filing the initial registration statement and prior to effectiveness of the registration statement; and - The description of our common stock contained in our Registration Statement on Form 8-A filed with the SEC on March 5, 1991, as amended.
+- Our Annual Report on Form 10-K for the year ended March 31, 2007, filed with the SEC on June 14, 2007; - Our Quarterly Report on Form 10-Q for the quarter ended June 30, 2007, filed with the SEC on August 9, 2007; - Our Current Report on Form 8-K, filed with the SEC on June 14, 2007; - Our Current Report on Form 8-K/A, filed with the SEC on June 14, 2007 (amending our Current Report on Form 8-K, as filed with the SEC on January 11, 2007, as amended by a Form 8-K/A filed with the SEC on March 23, 2007); - Our Current Report on Form 8-K, filed with the SEC on June 20, 2007; - Our Current Report on Form 8-K, filed with the SEC on July 2, 2007; - Our Current Report on Form 8-K, filed with the SEC on August 7, 2007; and - The description of our common stock contained in our Registration Statement on Form 8-A filed with the SEC on March 5, 1991, as amended.

-A statement contained in a document incorporated by reference into this prospectus shall be deemed to be modified or superceded for purposes of this prospectus to the extent that a statement contained in this prospectus, any prospectus supplement or in any other subsequently filed document which is also incorporated in this prospectus modifies or replaces such statement.
-Any statements so modified or superceded shall not be deemed, except as so modified or superceded, to constitute a part of this prospectus.
+A statement contained in a document incorporated by reference into this prospectus shall be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained in this prospectus, any prospectus supplement or in any other subsequently filed document which is also incorporated in this prospectus modifies or replaces such statement.
+Any statements so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus.

-You may request a copy of these documents, which will be provided to you at no cost, by writing or telephoning us using the following contact information:

-American Superconductor Corporation Two Technology Drive Westborough, MA 01581 (508) 836-4200
+You may request a free copy of any of the documents incorporated by reference into this prospectus by writing or telephoning us at the following address: American Superconductor Corporation, Two Technology Drive, Westborough, MA 01581, telephone: (508) 836-4200.